VincentVanlaer/mesa-school-labs/content/friday/morning-session.md

    ! timestep controls
    ! =================
 ```
 A broad control that's often used is `varcontrol_target` which specifies how much the model should deviate (defined with a broad metric encompassing a handful of physical quantities) from timestep to timestep.
+However, `varcontrol_target` is not always the best choice, as it is an unweighted average of many individual tolerances which are better treated independently ([see this description in the MESA changelog](https://docs.mesastar.org/en/latest/changelog.html#limitations-on-use-of-varcontrol-target)).
-A summary of these may also be found [on the MESA documentation website](https://docs.mesastar.org/en/latest/reference/controls.html#timestep-controls)
+A summary of individual timestep control options may also be found [on the MESA documentation website](https://docs.mesastar.org/en/latest/reference/controls.html#timestep-controls).

 T3) We can also tell MESA to cut or increase the timestep in `src/run_star_extras.f90` via user-defined criteria, especially in the `extras_check_model` routine, by directly manipulating the `s% dt` in the star info structure.